jotaalvim/chess-heatmaps/README.md

 ## Differences between players
 A more useful and interesting data would be the logarithm differences between the moves from each player.
-Here is an example of the differences between a stronger and a medium player, in this case the squares more highlighted tend to be "better" squares and not as frequently player for the medium player pieces.
+Here is an example of the differences between a stronger and a medium player, in this case the squares more yellow/highlighted are squares not played as frequently by the medium player compared to the strong one, and therefore tend to be "better" squares for the pieces.

 ![Screen shot](./assets/4.png)